ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

 As an example, to change Grip Claw to cause binding moves to always last for **6 *effective* turns**, change the byte at `0x60` from `06` (6 in decimal) to `07` (7 in decimal).
 Make sure to pack the NARC after saving the file.

 :::warning
-The forced Grip Claw duration can not be changed to a value greater than `07`.
+The forced Grip Claw duration cannot be changed to a value greater than `07`.
 :::
 <br/>